F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 Important arguments:

 - `-u <user>, --user <user>`: run the command as the specified user.
 This can be useful for running the command as the root user.
+- `--shutdown`: shutdown the WSL after the command is executed.

 # Dual Boot